-Neurodevelopmental disorders research is centred around three philanthropically funded Centres/Laboratories that involve researchers and disciplines from CCBS and other Centres at the University of Edinburgh.
+Neurodevelopmental conditions and neurodiversity research is centred around three philanthropically funded Centres/Laboratories that involve researchers and disciplines from CCBS and other Centres at the University of Edinburgh.

 Patrick Wild Centre for Research into Autism, Fragile X Syndrome and Intellectual Disabilities

-The mission of the Patrick WIld Centre is to understand the neurological basis of, and to test new therapies for these conditions by fostering collaborations between world-class basic science and clinical research at The University of Edinburgh.
+The mission of the Patrick WIld Centre is to understand the neurological basis of these these conditions and related neurodiversity by fostering collaborations between world-class basic science and clinical research at The University of Edinburgh.

 Muir Maxwell Epilepsy Centre